vikashkumar2804/News-Widget/README.md

 https://newsapi.org API use for news dispaly

-News Widget is a simple the "times of india" news for Notification Center, written in Swift 3 .
+News Widget is a simple the "The Times Of India" news for Notification Center, written in Swift 3 .

 # How to use
 ---------------------------------------------------------------------------------------